-Department of Game and Inland Fisheries honors Kit Shaffer
+Department of Game and Inland Fisheries honors Kit Shaffer at Thanksgiving

 THIS IS AN UPDATE ON KIT SHAFFER.
 WELL WORTH THE READ.
 MY FIRST EXPERIENCE HUNTING TURKEYS WITH A DOG WAS WITH KIT.
 THIS WAS AT A TIME WHEN NO ONE HAD EVER HEARD OF SUCH A THING, MUCH LESS ACTUALLY HUNTED IN THIS MANNER.
 Dennis Campbell

 From: Craig Shaffer